 Every September, I make these easy homemade name puzzles for kids in my daycare.
 Playing with their name puzzles is a great way for the preschoolers to focus on letter and name recognition without it feeling like “work”, and a great way for a child to learn how to spell their name before they head off to Kindergarten.

 By the time school starts, a child is expected to know how to recognize and spell his or her name, which is why, in the year before kindergarten, I make these name puzzles for each of my preschoolers.

 Wall paper samples are great in the kids’ craft room!
-Use them for any crafts that you’d normally use scrapbooking paper.
-These samples are much sturdier and less likely to rip.
-And they’re FAR less expensive than fancy, patterned craft paper.
+Use them for any crafts that you’d normally use scrapbook paper.
+Wall paper is much sturdier and less likely to rip than scrapbook paper is.

 Construction paper, scrapbook paper, fabric or card stock can also add colour and interest to your puzzle pieces.